Steps to Earning Substance Abuse Counselor Certification in Florida

 Other Florida counties reporting high overdose death rates during this time included:

-In response to a rising number of Floridians afflicted by drug and alcohol use disorder, jobs for substance abuse counselors are projected to increase by 28 percent during the ten-year period leading up to 2030.
-During this time, the Sunshine State will see about 2,200 job openings in the field every year due to a blend of new job growth, retirements, and natural job turnover.
+In response to a rising number of Floridians afflicted by drug and alcohol use disorder, jobs for substance abuse counselors are projected to increase by 28 percent during the ten years leading up to 2030.
+During this time, the Sunshine State is expected to experience approximately 2,200 job openings in the field each year, resulting from a combination of new job growth, retirements, and natural job turnover.

 Substance Abuse Counselor Jobs in Jacksonville

-Duval County is one of the more than dozen Florida counties that are part of the state’s Coordinated Opioid Recovery – CORE – program, and for good reason.
+Duval County is one of the more than a dozen Florida counties participating in the state’s Coordinated Opioid Recovery (CORE) program, and for good reason.
 According to the Duval County health officer for the Florida Department of Health, more than 400 people died of drug overdoses in the county in 2022 alone.

-This state-led program is supported by many other programs, services, and resources at the county and city level aimed at supporting those suffering from addiction.
-For example, substance abuse counselors throughout Jacksonville lend their talents to innovative programs like River Oak Center, a sober high school that helps teenagers in recovery.
-This center, designed for students aged 14 to 19, provides a specially designed curriculum that helps adolescents on their path to recovery from substance abuse or addiction.
+This state-led program is supported by many other programs, services, and resources at the county and city levels aimed at helping those who have an addiction.
+For example, substance abuse counselors throughout Jacksonville lend their talents to innovative programs, such as River Oak Center, a sober high school that helps teenagers in recovery.
+This center, designed for students aged 14 to 19, provides a specially designed curriculum that allows adolescents on their path to recovery from substance abuse or addiction.

 Substance abuse counselors in Jacksonville are also found in dozens of residential treatment centers like River Point Behavioral Health, Dr. Paul’s by the Sea, and Beaches Recovery.